bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-03/index.md

-## Comparing many parameters: independence
+## Chi-square test of independence

 This part of the tutorial will teach you how to use both resampling methods and classical methods to test for the independence of two categorical variables.
 This lesson covers how to perform a Chi-squared test.